patroneshermosos-oficial/Summer23/FernandaZavala/README.md

 **[analysis-autogpt folder:](https://github.com/patroneshermosos-oficial/Summer23/tree/main/FernandaZavala/analysis-autogpt)** This folder serves as an annex to the work completed during the initial periods.
 For a more detailed description of its contents, please refer to the [00-timeline-&-goals.md](https://github.com/patroneshermosos-oficial/Summer23/blob/main/FernandaZavala/00-timeline-%26-goals.md) file.

 Feel free to explore these files and folders to gain a comprehensive understanding of my work, progress, and insights gathered throughout the summer.

+> 🔡 Language Disclosure: The majority of the content in this repository and the associated videos is in Spanish, as it is my native language and the language I worked with for the Patrones Hermosos initiative this summer.
+However, I value diverse perspectives and feedback.
+If you would like to see the material in English or provide feedback to help translate it, please feel free to do so.
+Your input is greatly appreciated in making this content accessible to a wider audience.
+Thank you!